Work, School or Travel, Which Backpacks Are the Best?

 The most important element of a travel backpack is its versatility.
-When looking for the perfect travel backpack, make sure you review its extra features and think about how they relate to your needs
+When looking for the perfect travel backpack, make sure to review its extra features and think about how they relate to your needs

 Specific travel-friendly backpack options include:

-- Expanding storage
+- Expanding storage,

-- Insert for dirty laundry or shoes
+- Insert for dirty laundry or shoes,

-- Waist strap and sternum strap
+- Waist strap and sternum strap, and

-- Easy-access passport pocket
+- Easy-access passport pocket.

 A Quick Nod to the Gym

-If your day includes going to the gym, that can impact your ideal backpack choice.
-If you don't want to carry two separate bags for your workout clothes, you don't have to.
+If your day includes going to the gym that can impact your ideal backpack choice.
+If you don’t want to carry two separate bags for your workout clothes, you don’t have to.
 A gym bag is great, but finding a backpack with enough room to hold it all is even better.

 Look for an extra roomy gym backpack, ideally one with a separate compartment for gym clothes and sneakers.
-Sure, your one bag will be heavier, but you'll have less to keep track of throughout your busy day.
+Sure your one bag will be heavier, but you’ll have less to keep track of throughout your busy day.